alejo8591/cooperapp/README.md

 + **¡Allow For!** Before opening any issue, please search for existing issues and read the [Issue Guidelines](https://github.com/necolas/issue-guidelines), written by [Nicolas Gallagher](https://github.com/necolas/).

+## 6. Implementation for the developer

+After installing all necessary packages and carrying out the necessary configuration must submit documentation to the initially built with `groc`, `index.html` file that feeds both the www files source code and other libraries.

+All documentation must be supplied through Markdown and general settings in the `index.md`